micropython/micropython/docs/library/sys.rst

 .. data:: platform

    The platform that MicroPython is running on.
-This is "pyboard" on the pyboard and provides a robust way of determining if a script is running on the pyboard or not.
+For OS/RTOS ports, this is usually an identifier of the OS, e.g. ``"linux"``.
+For baremetal ports it is an identifier of a board, e.g. "pyboard" for the original MicroPython reference board.
+It thus can be used to distinguish one board from another.
+   If you need to check whether your program runs on MicroPython (vs other Python implementation), use ``sys.implementation`` instead.

 .. data:: stderr